pwilmart/PXD030990_huamn-tear_re-analysis/README.md

 This is a basic, best practices pipeline.
 FASTA files are chosen carefully for completeness with minimal peptide redundancy, search setting are kept simple, wide tolerance searches are used so that accurate mass has classifier power (i.e., distinguishes correct from incorrect matches), proteins are grouped so that shared peptides do not adversely affect quantitation, and the two peptide rule controls random protein false discoveries.
 There are some blog posts that describe my pipeline in more detail: [what makes it different](https://pwilmart.github.io/blog/2021/06/06/PAW-pipeline-backstory) and some concepts for [bottom-up quantitative proteomics](https://pwilmart.github.io/blog/2019/09/21/shotgun-quantification).

+Two Excel files are present in the repository.
+One has dataset summary statistics.
+The other is protein summary table from the PAW pipeline.

 ## Dataset statistics

 Here is the breakdown on the 44 RAW files - how many starting MS2 scans, how many scans had matches that made the 1% target/decoy FDR cutoff, and the scan-level PSM ID rates.